Takeaway

 Book sales are to Jordan Peterson what iTunes is to singers: pocket money.

-Peterson makes (by far) the bulk of his money with tours.
+Peterson makes (by far) most of his income with tours.

-When I went to watch Jordan Peterson in Tallinn (Estonia), I bought my ticket for €33.
+When I went to watch him in Tallinn (Estonia), I bought my ticket for €33.
 It wasn’t the cheapest, but it wasn’t the most expensive either.

 The ticket price was roughly 45€ in Helsinki (Finland) in comparison.